eemeli/yaml/docs/07_parsing_yaml.md

 ### CST Nodes

-For a complete description of CST node interfaces, please consult the [tokens.ts source](https://github.com/eemeli/yaml/blob/master/src/parse/tokens.ts).
+For a complete description of CST node interfaces, please consult the [cst.ts source](https://github.com/eemeli/yaml/blob/master/src/parse/cst.ts).

 Some of the most common node properties include: